uakfdotb/ghostpp/readme.txt

 There is no way to display these stats from within GHost++.
 The intention is that you will display the stats externally, e.g. on a website, or you will use the update_w3mmd_elo project to generate scores for use with matchmaking.

-Note: At the time of this writing GHost++ does not support the entire W3MMD standard, only flags and variables.
-It does not display or save any events.
-Note: At the time of this writing you should NOT use this feature with MySQL databases as it will create a very large number of connections to the MySQL server when the game ends.

 ======
 Warden
 ======